-To provide for a diverse range of residential living opportunities and to promote residential intensification in proximity to the Business Sub-Zone 1.
+To provide for a diverse range of residential living opportunities and to enable promote residential intensification in proximity to the Business Sub-Zone 1.

-- By enabling a range of Sub-Zones to provide for diverse housing to support the Business Sub-Zone 1 and to accommodate growth within Mangawhai. - By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that will not result on significant adverse landscape or visual effects on the environment. - 3) By ensuring a high level of on-site residential amenity is provided together with the appropriate maintenance of amenity to neighbouring sites and the streetscape. - 4) By ensuring that the outdoor living needs can be met through the use of courtyards, communal areas and balconies. - 5) By ensuring a high quality of built environment is developed which relates positively to the street, neighbouring properties and open spaces. - 6) By encouraging integrated residential development in proximity to the Business Sub-Zone 1 to assist with enabling a diversity of housing typologies.
+- By enabling a range of Sub-Zones to provide for diverse housing to support the Business Sub-Zone 1 and to accommodate growth within Mangawhai. - 2) By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that will not result on significant adverse landscape or visual effects on the environment.
+By ensuring that the type and intensity of residential activity in each Sub-Zone occurs at a level that is compatible with the coastal small-town character of Mangawhai and will not result in significant adverse landscape or visual effects on the environment. - 3) By ensuring a high level of on site residential amenity is provided together with the appropriate maintenance of amenity to neighbouring sites and the streetscape.

+By ensuring a high level of on-site residential amenity is provided by: